open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 ![](../../images/tutorials/tune-readsize/percent-used_256_lower-payload.png)

+>   [!TIP]
+>   -   The only constraint on `ReadSize` is the lower limit as demonstrated in
+>       the example of tuning for `ReadSize` for a single 64-channel Intan chip.
+>       We only tested `ReadSize` values that are a power of 2, but `ReadSize`
+>       can be fine-tuned further to achieve even tighter latencies if
+>       necessary.
+>   -   **As of OpenEphys.Onix1 0.7.0**: Although `ReadSize` can be set to any
+>       value by the user (except the constraint described in the previous
+>       bullet point), the ONIX1 Bonsai package rounds this `ReadSize` to the
+>       nearest multiple of four and uses that value instead.
+For example, if
+>       you try to set `ReadSize` to 887, the software will use the value 888
+>       instead.

 These two tables together demonstrates why it is impossible to recommend a single correct value for `ReadSize` that is adequate for all experiments.
 The diversity of experiments (in particular, the wide range at which they produce data) requires a range of `ReadSize` values.

 Last, in this tutorial, there was minimal computational load imposed by the workflow itself.
 In most applications, some processing is performed on the data to generate the feedback signal.
 It's important to take this into account when tuning your system and potentially modifying the workflow to perform computations on incoming data in order to account for the effect of computational demand on closed loop performance.

 <!-- ## Tuning `ReadSize` with Real-Time Computation -->